-We visited them in January to have the day and a half install take place.
+We visited them in January to have the day-and-a-half install take place.
 Yes, you will have to make plans for overnight accommodations for a couple of nights.
-There is some pre-work that needs to be done before they can start the install, like measuring your ride height, pre-install test drive, etc. so you’ll want to arrive early enough the day before your install to have all of this done.
+There is some pre-work that needs to be done before they can start the installation, like measuring your ride height, pre-install test drive, etc. so you’ll want to arrive early enough the day before your installation to have all of this done.

 We had a few other things being installed by MORryde while we were there, so we got there 2 days before our scheduled appointment.
 Upon arriving, we filled up fresh water and backed into a large space in their lot where several other brand new rigs were parked that were queued up for OEM installations.
-Parking is no problems as there is plenty of room.
-We plugged in to the 50 amp and settled in for the night.
+Parking is no problem as there is plenty of room.
+We plugged into the 50 amp and settled in for the night.

 After the pin box was installed, we pulled our rig in front of the service bays where they came out to take some measurements.
 They measured the clearance under the frame at both the front and rear of the 5th wheel as well as measuring the height of the rig from the top air conditioners.
 Their goal when installing the IS is to make your trailer or 5th wheel as level as possible when hooked up to your tow vehicle.

 In our case, we needed to have the rear end raised 5 inches to get as close to level as possible.
 This seemed like the max they could go without compromising the center of gravity of the trailer.
 They also made sure that by raising it that much in the rear, it wouldn’t increase the height of the rig in the front which could cause problems with low bridges.

 After getting these measurements, I backed the 5th wheel into their shop and then the real fun began.